 Surveillance and Security: AI-powered systems significantly enhance surveillance capabilities by automatically detecting and tracking objects of interest, identifying potential threats, and bolstering overall security measures in public spaces and sensitive facilities.

-AI innovations in wildfire detection are transforming environmental monitoring. exci’s advanced AI algorithms analyse ground-based and satellite imagery to swiftly detect smoke plumes and hotspots in remote areas within minutes of ignition.
-This capability facilitates prompt intervention and mitigation efforts, crucial for minimising wildfire impact.
+Wildfire Detection: AI innovations in wildfire/bushfire detection are transforming environmental monitoring. exci’s advanced AI algorithms analyse ground-based and satellite imagery to swiftly detect smoke plumes and hotspots in remote areas within minutes of ignition.
+This capability facilitates prompt intervention and mitigation efforts, which is crucial for minimising wildfire impact.

 Comparing Human and AI Object Recognition